aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 php@7.2   stopped
 ```

-brew will add the file `/Library/LaunchDaemons/homebrew.mxcl.php.plist` when we run the service
+brew will add the file `/Library/LaunchDaemons/homebrew.mxcl.php.plist` when we run the service.

 We can stop the service by running `sudo brew services stop php`